Thank you for signing up to . You will receive a verification email shortly.

 Britney Spears has lost her bid to stop her father Jamie Spears’ control over her life - and has insisted she won’t resume her career while he remains in control of her conservatorship.

-The star, 38, was placed under a conservatorship 12 years ago, following her very public breakdown, and as a result has had no control over her career or finances for more than a decade.
+Britney was placed under a conservatorship (opens in new tab) 12 years ago, following her very public breakdown, and as a result has had no control over her career or finances for more than a decade.